Abdulnafik/Abdulnafik/README.md

 - 👋 Hi, I’m @Abdulnafik
-- 👀 I’m interested in Computer Networking
+- 👀 I’m interested in Python, Cloud computing and Computer Networking
-- 🌱 I’m currently learning cloud computing
+- 🌱 I’m currently learning Python and cloud computing
-- 💞️ I’m looking to collaborate on Cloud and networking
+- 💞️ I’m looking to collaborate on Python, Cloud and networking
 - 📫 Reach me on nafik4career@gmail.com

 <!---